Particular/docs.particular.net/nservicebus/hosting/service-fabric-hosting/hosting-gateway.md

 versions: '[2,5)'
 related:
  - persistence/service-fabric
-reviewed: 2020-11-26
+reviewed: 2024-02-09
 ---

 WARNING: [Gateway](/nservicebus/gateway) hosted in Service Fabric does not support forwarding messages containing [Databus](/nservicebus/messaging/databus/) properties.

 When adopting Service Fabric, it's not uncommon that the Service Fabric hosted endpoints need to interact with endpoints outside of the cluster.
 This can get tricky especially when the endpoints inside Service Fabric are stateful.
 When integrating using sender side distribution, or when using the Service Fabric built-in [reverse proxy](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reverseproxy) to expose the endpoints as web services, the partition information needs to be provided by the consumer.

-Alternatively the [NServiceBus gateway](/nservicebus/gateway/) can be leveraged as an intermediary to solve this problem.
+Alternatively, the [NServiceBus gateway](/nservicebus/gateway/) can be leveraged as an intermediary to solve this problem.
 It provides reliable request-reply semantics, with deduplication between sites.

 To host the NServiceBus Gateway in an endpoint deployed to Service Fabric, the following has to be taken into account: